IQSS/dataverse/doc/release-notes/9340-payara5to6.md

    <jvm-options>-Ddoi.dataciterestapiurlstring=https://api.test.datacite.org</jvm-options>
    ```

+1. Check the `Xmx` setting in `/usr/local/payara6/glassfish/domains/domain1/config/domain.xml`.
+Note that there are two such settings, and you want to adjust the one in the stanza with Dataverse options.
+This sets the JVM heap size; a good rule of thumb is half of your system's total RAM.
+You may specify the value in MB (`4096m`) or GB (`4g`).

 1. Copy jhove.conf and jhoveConfig.xsd from Payara 5, edit and change payara5 to payara6

    `sudo cp /usr/local/payara5/glassfish/domains/domain1/config/jhove* /usr/local/payara6/glassfish/domains/domain1/config/`